First Aid: Pododermatitis What’s Normal?

-How often do we really look at our bird’s physical appearance?
-And what are we looking for?
+Grooming And Health Assessment: How often do we really look at our bird’s physical appearance?

 What if you are unsure about something you’ve noticed on your bird?
 Do you call the veterinarian?
 You do if it’s critical!
 These are questions that are easier to address with an understanding of what is normal and what is abnormal.
 While the best way to assess the health of a bird is typically through regular avian veterinarian checkups, documented observation and monitoring as well as routine grooming offers the avian caretaker an excellent opportunity to assess the health of the companion bird be it a pet or a breeder bird.

 So, let’s take a look at a pododermatitis!

 Evaluating a bird’s feet is critical and is one of the most often missed ailments that affect pet birds and especially breeding birds with mere casual observation.
 Perhaps it’s due to the fact that the bird is standing on his feet all of the time!